MicrosoftDocs/customer-voice/fp-docs/distribute-survey-email.md

 ## Use email templates

 An email template is a pre-formatted email message that allows you to quickly create and send email messages.
-You can modify the text as per your requirement and save your changes to the email template or as a new email template.
+You can modify the text to meet your requirements, and save your changes to the email template or as a new email template.
 By default, the **Default Template** email template is selected to be used in the email message.
 The following actions are available for an email template:

 - **Save**: Save your changes to the current email template.